jmsmistral/lorix/README.md

 - `partitionByCols` is an optional array of columns used to partition the DataFrame rows.
 - `orderByCols` is an optional array consisting of two sub-arrays - one defining the set of columns to sort, and another the sort order (see `.orderBy` for more details).
 - `windowSize` is an optional array with two values defining the range of rows over which the window function is applied for each group.
-The first value defines the number of preceding rows to include in the window, and the second value being the number of proceding rows.
+The first value defines the number of preceding rows to include in the window, and the second value being the number of following rows.
 If no `windowSize` parameter is passed, the entire set of rows is exposed to the window function for each group.
-    - Positive integer representing the number of rows
+    - Non-negative integer representing the number of rows
     - `unboundedPreceding` all previous rows, relative to the current row
     - `unboundedProceeding` all following rows, relative to the current row
     - `currentRow` represents the current row

+Bounds include the current row and stop at partition boundaries.
+Lag and lead return `null` when the exact offset row is absent.
+Unordered windows preserve input row order.

 Lorix currently exposes the following window functions: